vimeo/timeserieswidget/README.md

   and adjust your scales if needed.
 * don't use function aliases, i.e. use `sumSeries()`, not `sum()`

+You need to check this if you see an error like `internal error: could not figure out which target_option target_graphite '<a target returned from graphite>' comes from`.
+You'll probably notice that it looks slightly different from what you configured, and graphite changed it a bit.

 ### Advanced examples

 See 'examples' directory.